Lactose intolerance is caused by a lack of the enzyme lactase.

 A child who is lactose intolerant has diarrhea and may not gain weight when milk is part of the diet.

-Children with cow's milk allergy also develop symptoms after consuming milk or milk products.
+Children with cow's milk allergy also develop symptoms after consuming cow's milk or cow's milk products.
 However, these symptoms, such as itching, rash, and/or wheezing, resemble other allergic reactions.
 Sometimes children have digestive tract symptoms, such as vomiting, abdominal pain, and rarely diarrhea.

 Cow's milk allergy is rare in adults and also may cause vomiting and symptoms of esophageal reflux.